swaptacular/swpt_creditors_ui/LOCALIZATION.md

    functions, in which case you will need change the strings that those function return.

-   To change the way dates and times are shown, find the places where the `toLocaleString()` method is called and pass your locale as a parameter (`toLocaleString('bg-BG')` for example).

    Note that for right-to-left languages some changes to pages' HTML and CSS may be needed for all pages to show correctly.